Elizabeth Howe: Execution

 Public execution was considered the most severe punishment of the time in Puritan Massachusetts.
 Convicted witches were hanged on Gallows Hill.
-Elizabeth Howe was hanged on July 19, 1692, along with Rebecca Nurse (her sister-in-law), Sarah Good, Sarah Wildes and Susanna Martin.
+Elizabeth Howe was hanged on July 19, 1692, along with Rebecca Nurse, Sarah Good, Sarah Wildes and Susanna Martin.

 The execution methods in New England were very similar to those used in England.
 The condemned would ride to the execution spot with a minister.
 He would then elaborate on the saving grace of Jesus Christ and repentance.
 The minister would also preach a sermon to the crowd that had gathered to watch the execution.
 Historian Louis P. Masur wrote, "The ritual of execution day required that condemned prisoners demonstrate publicly that they were penitent, and the execution sermons repeatedly pounded the chord of penitence."
 In an ideal situation the convicted would confess to their crime, alleviating worry from the community that they were sending an unprepared soul to the next life.